 Blood pressure is the force of the blood pushing against the artery walls.
-The force is generated with each heartbeat as blood is pumped from the heart into the blood vessels.
-The size and elasticity of the artery walls also affect blood pressure.
+The force is created with each heartbeat as blood is pumped from the heart into the blood vessels.
+Blood pressure is also affected by the size of the artery walls and how elastic they are.
 Each time the heart beats (contracts and relaxes), pressure is created inside the arteries.

 The pressure is greatest when blood is pumped out of the heart into the arteries.
 When the heart relaxes between beats (blood is not moving out of the heart), the pressure falls in the arteries.